RickStrahl/MarkdownMonster/SampleDocuments/DocFx.md

-﻿# DocFx Note Boxes
+# DocFx Note Boxes

 > [!WARNING]
 > This is some **Note Text**
 > that spreads across two lines
+> And even more text goes here

 > [!NOTE]
 > Singe line note.